 President, Head Coach

 Zoran Tulum has been a coach for more than 30 years.
-His career has taken him from winning the Yugoslavian National Championships to coaching the US National Team at the Olympic Games.
+His career has taken him from winning the Yugoslav National Championships to coaching the US National Team at the Olympic Games.

-As a fencing master, Zoran coached at Harvard University for two years and was Head Coach of Stanford University’s fencing program for 12 years.
+As a fencing master, Zoran coached at Harvard University for two years and worked as Head Coach of Stanford University’s fencing program for 12 years.
 From 1988 to 1996, Zoran Tulum was the US National Men’s Foil Coach.
-In 1996, he was Olympic Coach for one of the first internationally successful US foil fencing teams.
+In 1996, he served as the Olympic Coach for one of the first internationally successful US foil fencing teams.
 As an early promoter of our sport in the US, he and his team were even featured in Vanity Fair.

 Dmytro “Dima” Boyko